PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 -   The `install` folder, used to run the database upgrades, is not needed anymore and can be safely deleted.
 -   When opening your shop (in the front or back office) on your browser, you may see some visual issues.
 This can be due to your old assets being still served by a cache.

 Reload them by force-refreshing the page (press ctrl+R on Windows / Linux or cmd+R on Mac OS) or clearing your browser’s cache.

 ### Modules upgrade

 Your modules files have been upgraded during the file copy, however many of them may require additional changes on the database.
 Please check the module page in your Back Office to see if upgrades are waiting to be run.

 Go to your administration panel and login.
 You will notice the version displayed has changed on the login page.
 Then in the menu, click on the module page to reach your catalog.

-On PrestaShop 1.6, this page can be found in “Module & Services”.
-Click on “Update all” at the top of the page to run all available upgrades:

-{{< figure src="../img/image63.png" >}}

-On PrestaShop >= 1.7, the same feature can be found in the Improve &gt;&gt; Modules page, under the tab "Updates":
+On PrestaShop >= 1.7, this page can be found in the Improve &gt;&gt; Modules page, under the tab "Updates":

 {{< figure src="../img/image38.png" >}}